 In 1541 there is a ‘William Elliot’ listed as a tenant paying an annual rent of 12 merks.
 It could be that he is the same tenant as in 1537 and his family sibling (?)
 Elliots - Leo(ni), Robert, Joan(ni), Jacob are working the other farms.

 This is the earliest Pont map we have found showing Singden of Liddesdaill.
-It's difficult to see, it's in the highlighted bit.
+It's difficult to see, it's right at the bottom

 1597 Annexation of lands owned by Jedburgh Abbey showing Over and Nether (Singdean)